- DOC 2020-04-24 Position Statement: Endocrine Surgery during the COVID-19 Pandemic

 Message from Associate Professor Miller

-Advice from the authorities during the COVID-19 pandemic is to avoid unnecessary travel and stay at home if possible.
+Advice from the authorities during the COVID-19 pandemic is to adhere to "Covid normal" advice.
+When there are local outbreaks, avoid unnecessary travel and stay at home if possible.
+The situation is prone to change.
+This advice is current as of 1 May, 2021?

 We would like to minimize risk to you, and also to us, so we are taking the following steps:

-- We are still working, and can look after conditions requiring urgent assessment and treatment.
+- We are working normally, and can look after conditions requiring assessment and treatment.

-- We are offering tele-health for most consultations, provided we can access your images.
+- We are offering tele-health for some consultations, provided we can access your images.

 - We are cleaning the rooms regularly and meticulously.